-Because you celebrate Black culture does not mean that you don't like white culture; or that you putting it down.It's just taking pride- Solange Knowles, “Interlude: Tina Taught Me” What does it mean to be inclusive and diverse?
+Because you celebrate Black culture does not mean that you don't like white culture; or that you putting it down.It's just taking pride- Solange Knowles, “Interlude: Tina Taught Me” Victoria Lynn Awkward, “Sand (Group),” 2019.
+Photo courtesy of Victoria Lynn Awkward.
+What does it mean to be inclusive and diverse?
 We have committees, departments, policies, … Continue reading Collective Individuals: A Review of Sand

 In 1961, the Sursock Museum opened, according to the will of Nicolas Ibrahim Sursock.
 He wanted to leave his estate as a museum to help define the public taste in Lebanon.
 Maru Pabón reviews a recent exhibition titled Ten Stories from the Sursock Museum Collection 1923 – 2016.
 It is set up as ten stories (or … Continue reading Lebanon’s Sursock Museum

 The Urbano Project in Jamaica Plain (Boston) has a wonderful show by artist Constanza Aguirre, on view from November 9, 2018 through January 11, 2019.
 Her art explores the relationship that people have with work.
 What happens when displaced people are thereby prevented from working?
 Do they become less human?
 In my art review (see … Continue reading Review of Wandering in the Land of Oblivion

 Here is my review of Temple of Mnemon, a sculpture by Anne Lilly that was installed on the Rose Kennedy Greenway in Boston from the summer to October of 2018.
 This review was published in Big Red & Shiny, Boston's contemporary art journal online.
 The opening paragraph of the review: Part of what makes us … Continue reading Review of Temple of Mnemon

 Here is my review of Anna Schuleit Haber's exhibit Scientific Purposes (In which a murderous hairdresser donates his head to science, with one restriction) in Boston (March 2 - April 15, 2018).
 This is part one of a series for Big, Red & Shiny.
 For these essays, I review a show through the lens of a particular … Continue reading Review of Scientific Purposes

 Here is my review of Greg Lookerse's exhibit Evocations at AREA Gallery in Boston (January 26 - March 9, 2018).
 This is part one of a series for Big, Red & Shiny.
 For these essays, I will review a show through the lens of a particular philosopher's theory of art.
 I look at this show through … Continue reading Review of Evocations

 Beauty is not as different among cultures as it often appears.
 Proportion (or harmony), for example, has been an important characteristic of beauty since ancient Greece, despite all the changes and iterations it has undergone.
 As one culture is influenced by another culture’s view of beauty, they don’t have to abandon their original view.
 They … Continue reading Elegance in Japanese Art: Reflections on Cultural Changes

 Here's something I wrote about this performance that was conceived and curated by Lanfranco Aceti: Hope Coming On.